jeremyckahn/farmhand/README.md

 - `gh-pages` contains the built assets and is updated automatically when `master` is updated.

 There is no release or versioning system yet.

+## Current Progress

+The first six milestones were tracked via this README (see below), but I've since switched to using [this Github project](https://github.com/jeremyckahn/farmhand/projects/1) for organzing tasks for the v1.0 release.
+If you'd like to suggest a feature, please either leave a message in the `#suggestions` channel in [the Discord](https://discord.gg/6cHEZ9H) or make a post on [the subreddit](https://www.reddit.com/r/FarmhandGame/).

 ## Milestone 6: Bank Loans 🏦